eclipse/upm/docs/knownlimitations.md

 #### Other Sensors

+ * **HTU21D** is unstable on the Intel Edison with the Arduino breakout and will throw an error when it can't complete an update call.
  * **MLX90614** is not compatible with the Intel Galileo due to the inability to change the I2C bus speed to 100 KHz.
  * **MICSV89** is not compatible with the Intel Galileo due to the inability to